andehen/nqueenGPU/README.md

 # Project finished
 Project is finished.
 See the report for results and concusion.

-On average I obtaind a speedup of ~ 7 compared to a single CPU.
-This can possibly be improved by making use of share memory rather than global memory.

 ### Pre-release 26th May
 Here is a short status on the project.
 Report is far from finished.
 I have focused most on the coding.
 It works, but I have some issues to figure out,